jdeans289/java-practice-problems/CS1-packet2/exactChange.md

 The first line of input contains the number of test cases to run.
 The next line contains 2 `double` values: `cost`, and `amount paid`.

 ##Output
 Output should contain the string, `Change: ` followed by the amount of change which needs to be formatted as currency.
-The next Line should contain, `Dollars: ` followed by the amount of dollars needed.
-Repeat on new lines for `Quarters`, `Dimes`, `Nickels` and `Pennies`.
+The next Line should contain, `$1.00: ` followed by the amount of dollars needed.
+Repeat on new lines for quarters, dimes, nickels, and pennies as `$0.25: `, `$0.10: `, `$0.05: ` and `$0.01 `, respectively.

 ##Example Input File
 ```